-An n8n automation agency is a consulting business that builds and maintains workflow automations for clients using n8n as the primary delivery tool – charging anywhere from a few thousand dollars for a single project to five-figure monthly retainers for ongoing operation and expansion.
+An n8n automation agency is a consulting business that builds and maintains workflow automations using n8n as the delivery platform.
+Typical engagements range from a few thousand dollars for a single workflow to five-figure monthly retainers for ongoing automation, monitoring, and expansion.

 TL;DR – Three Business Models